 The Concordat to support research integrity provides a comprehensive national framework for good research conduct and its governance.
 The Concordat has been developed by Universities UK in collaboration with the funding and research councils, the Welcome Trust and various government departments.

-The senior member of staff who acts as the first point of contact for anyone wanting more information on matters of research integrity is Professor Andrew Ball (Pro-Vice-Chancellor, Research and Enterprise).
+The member of staff who acts as the first point of contact for anyone wanting more information on matters of research integrity is Kirsty Taylor (Head of Research and Innovation Culture.

 |Research Ethics and Integrity Policy